ProtoconNet/protocon-general-doc/docs/run/config.rst

 rate-limit
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-| Basically, API interface of internet service allows to connect from client without restriction.
+| API interface of internet service allows connection to the client without restriction.
-| However, too many requests to service does harm to the performance of service
+| However, overflowing requests can ruin the performance of service.
-| To maintain the service to be stable, ``rate limit`` can be applied to the API service.
+| To maintain the service stable, ``rate limit`` can be applied to the API service.

 | See `Rate limiting <https://en.wikipedia.org/wiki/Rate_limiting>`_.